 Wearing a mask will protect me from COVID-19.

-FALSE: Most masks — besides masks like N95s — will not protect a person from being infected.
-The purpose of wearing a mask or face covering is to prevent you from spreading an infection to someone else.
+However, the primary purpose of wearing a mask or face covering is to prevent you from spreading an infection to someone else.
 This is especially important because carriers of COVID-19 can be asymptomatic.

 I'm healthy, so I don’t need to practice social distancing.